jessebuckmann/sample_preparation_module/projects/Power_Supply_Maurice_Jakob/documentation/Mentor_Meeting_1.md

 + What did you learn in your mentor meeting?
 + What decisions have you made based on the discussions?
+Look into the following components: small systems:
+    + lithium ion circuit boards.
+    + USB 5v to test maybe.
+Battery:
+    + battery control units.
+    + output stabilize (battery shields).
+    + charging circuit for larger batteries.

+DC/DC converters for voltage control
+    + Buck converter, or one of many other options.

+Separate loads on the output
+    + Voltage divider to set different output voltages.
+All loads in parallel, with fuse for each.

 + Any additional comments...